One of the main features of the WordPress platform is that you can easily expand your WordPress web site’s functionality using plugins.

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)

 - Custom navigation menus

 - Customer interactivity – contest, live chat, currency conversion, etc.

 - Media management

 - Business directories

-- Detect broken hyperlinks on your pages and email you reports
+- Detect broken links and email you reports

 - Redirect URLs